 Focused Research Group Awards

 We invite applications for NITMB Focused Research Group Awards.
-This program welcomes small groups of participants (e.g., 3 to 6) from multiple institutions to gather at the NITMB for up to 9 days to focus intently on independent, ambitious joint research projects at the interface between mathematics/theory/computation and biology.
-These teams may apply to return to continue their research.
+This program supports small groups of researchers (for example, 3-6) from multiple institutions who gather at NITMB for up to 9 days to pursue ambitious research projects at the interface of mathematics, theory, computation, and biology.
+Groups may apply for return visits to continue their work.

-Award funding includes travel to and from the NITMB and participants’ home institutions that are more than 50 miles away (gsa.gov rates apply), as well as local lodging and subsistence (meals, etc.).
-The NITMB also provides office space and meeting rooms for participants.
+Award funding includes round-trip travel to and from NITMB and participants’ home institutions located more than 50 miles away (GSA rates apply), as well as local lodging and subsistence expenses, subject to NITMB reimbursement policies.
+NITMB also provides office space and meeting rooms for participants.

 Application Information